 - All small businesses are eligible

-- No need to make loan payments for the first six months
+- No need to make loan payments for 16 months

 - No collateral or personal guarantees required